Analysis | Kevin McCarthy says he rented a ‘room’ — in a 7,000-square-foot penthouse

 McCarthy’s latest financial disclosure, covering 2018, shows assets between $23,511 and $140,200 and liabilities between $100,002 and $200,000.

 McCarthy’s spokesman did not respond to requests for comment, including a request for the “fair market rate” paid by McCarthy.
 Luntz also did not respond to a request for comment.
+An unnamed McCarthy spokesman told the Daily Wire: "McCarthy rented a room of approximately 400 square feet, and under House Ethics guidelines, calculated the fair market amount at $1,500/month by comparing what other members of Congress were also paying to live in the building and additional comparables for the space in the building and neighborhood.”

 According to Apartments.com, a studio or one-bedroom apartment in a nearby premium building would run about $5,000 per month.